Need ideas to encourage your children to love animals?

 Try Quacksnacks or any of the other food options above but whatever you do, please don’t feed bread to ducks.

-Wild wishes for fun wildlife encounters when you take the children to feed the ducks!
+Wild wishes for fun family encounters when you take the children to feed the ducks!

 To find out what you need to know about feeding and caring for wild birds in the garden read my year-round garden bird feeding guide